BBN, Oct 6, 2025 – I’m using racks of AI machines to MINE human knowledge...

 Here we go.

-As you know, we're on the cutting edge of AI technology with natural health, uh, nutrition, medicine, natural cures, all of that.
+As you know, we're on the cutting edge of AI technology with natural health, nutrition, medicine, natural cures, all of that.

 We've made incredible gains.

-A lot of uh top machine learning experts talk about where they think all of this is going.
+But I've been listening to a lot of AI lectures, a lot of top machine learning experts talk about where they think all of this is going.

-And I hear a lot of them say things like AI is going to solve math, or AI is going to solve physics, or it's going to solve medicine or solve cancer.
+And I hear a lot of them say things like, AI is going to solve math or AI is going to solve physics or it's going to solve medicine or solve cancer.

-And you might be wondering, well, what do they mean when they say AI is going to solve cancer?
+And you might be wondering, what do they mean when they say AI is going to solve cancer?

 I'm going to tell you why they're wrong.